Find out more about the Principles

 A guidance document to support banks in their implementation of the Principles and point to relevant resources, tools, frameworks and good practices will be published in September 2019.

 Further support available to Signatory Banks, as UNEP FI members, includes an annul feedback and support meeting with UNEP FI experts, structured peer learning – from banks globally and in your region, trainings, and experts supported working groups.
 For more information, please contact firstname.lastname@example.org.

 See an overview of the Key Steps to be Implemented by Signatories.

 How they were developed

-Twenty-eight leading banks from around the globe, jointly representing more than USD 17 trillion in assets, have come together to establish the Principles for Responsible Banking under UNEP FI.
-These 28 banks have been advised by a group of 12 civil society institutions, including Oxfam International, 2 Degrees Investing Initiative and WWF, in the development of the Principles for Responsible Banking.
+30 leading banks from around the globe, jointly representing more than USD 18 trillion in assets, have come together to establish the Principles for Responsible Banking under UNEP FI.
+These 30 banks have been advised by a group of 12 civil society institutions, including Oxfam International, 2 Degrees Investing Initiative and WWF, in the development of the Principles for Responsible Banking.

-The Principles for Responsible Banking were launched at the UNEP FI Global Roundtable in Paris on 26 November 2018.
+The draft Principles for Responsible Banking were launched for global public consultation at the UNEP FI Global Roundtable in Paris on 26 November 2018.

 A six-month global public consultation process with over 500 stakeholders concluded on May 31 2019.